How to Boost WiFi Signal Strength

 6. Better Antenna Positioning

 In a single-story house, increase the reach of the wireless signal by pointing the router antenna upwards.
-If you’re in a two-story house, position the antenna sideways so that the signal can reach upstairs.
-If the router has two antennas, then you can cover both bases by pointing one upwards and one horizontally.
-Also, make sure to stand an antenna-less router in the way it’s made to stand.
+If you’re in a two-story house, position the antenna sideways so the signal can reach upstairs.
+If the router has two antennas, you can cover both bases by pointing upwards and horizontally.
+Also, stand an antenna-less router based on its ability to stand.

 7. Place it Away from a lot of People

-Water limits WiFi signals and since humans are mainly composed of water, signal interference will occur when there are plenty of people around or near the router.
+Water limits WiFi signals, and since humans are mainly composed of water, signal interference will occur when there are plenty of people around or near the router.
 That is the reason why the internet connection is worse in crowded places.
-If there are more people in a room in your house and all are connected to the Internet, the connection will be weaker in the rest of the house.
+If more people are in a room in your house and all are connected to the Internet, the connection will be weaker in the rest of the house.

 Finishing up

-These are the best ways to position your router to increase or boost WiFi signal around your house.
+These are the best ways to position your router to increase or boost the WiFi signal around your house.
 If your router fails to deliver, you might have to replace your old router with one that supports Wireless N or Wireless AC for faster speed.
-As mentioned, you might also want to consider reviewing your broadband plan to see if it fits your Internet usage requirement.
+You might also want to consider reviewing your broadband plan to see if it fits your Internet usage requirement.

 Leave a Comment